PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the distinct dual-statistics normalization and optional residual rewrite to `passes/instance_norm_dual_stats_layout.py` and reduces its former 712-line raw mutator to a 19-line compatibility dispatcher.
-Its two statistical paths are kept separate from the standard decomposed-InstanceNormalization matcher because they use variance factors and direct centered/std DIV.
-Typed coefficient transactions are shared through `passes/decomposed_instance_norm.py`.
-All eight InstanceNorm-related layout paths now use indexed, side-effect-free matching before mutation.
+The latest implementation unit moves the strict `MUL(c1) -> ADD(c2) -> MUL(c3)` affine fold to
+`passes/affine_chain_fold.py` and reduces its former 219-line raw mutator to a 17-line compatibility dispatcher.
+It validates the original and folded broadcast/signature contracts, plans shared constants as one transaction, preserves the final output tensor metadata, and uses one bounded differential ModelIR index.
+All three production calls now synchronize the Session LayoutState.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.